scalatra/scalatra-website/guides/http/authentication.md

 }
 ```
 The key thing here is the `validate` method, which attempts to log a user in
 using methods on a User model.
+This might be used in a `login` action on one
+of your controllers, to figure out whether a user should be granted a session.

 The next thing you'll need is the trait that ties together `OurBasicAuthStrategy`
 with `ScentrySupport`.
 It might look like this: